sparshk380/AAP-DOC/README.md

 ![Screenshots](<Login - 2.png>)

-1. GitHub OAuth2 Key - The OAuth2 key (Client ID) from your GitHub developer application.
+1. GitHub OAuth2 Key - The OAuth2 key <b>(Client ID)</b> from your GitHub developer application.

-2. GitHub OAuth2 Secret - The OAuth2 secret (Client Secret) from your GitHub developer application.
+2. GitHub OAuth2 Secret - The OAuth2 secret <b>(Client Secret)</b> from your GitHub developer application.

 3. GitHub OAuth2 Organization Map - Mapping to organization admins/users from social auth accounts.
 This setting controls which users are placed into which organizations based on their username and email address.
 Configuration details are available in the documentation.